-There are things that you learn about yourself when you try to do a new thing.
+There are things that you learn about yourself when you try to do a new thing, just like when I start getting lol coaching sessions and I didn’t know I was so bad at the game.
 Since I started teaching Beer Appreciation at George Brown College, I have learned the following things.

 First, I find it pretty hard to come down after speaking in front of a group.
 I’ve got nerves that jingle jangle jingle and the only thing for it is decompression over time.
 I’ll be up when they’re playing the slap chop infomercial.
 Apparently you can use them on a boat.
 For that reason I may try and do more writing Monday nights after class.
 Nothing serious, you understand.
 Just skylarking.